pnp/blog/content/post/azure-meeting-bot-to-capture-meeting-participants-information.md

 ## Step - Create Client Secret

 We will need to create a client secret to calls the above graph API.
-From the left blade, click on Certificate and secrets, click on new click secret and note down this secret somewhere safely.
+From the left blade, select  Certificate and secrets, select  new select secret and note down this secret somewhere safely.
 We will use this later.

 {{< image alt="SiddharthVaghasia_11-1630435867960.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_11-1630435867960.png" >}}